 Making the Decision

 (NOTE: Each veterinarian has their own protocol.
-This is written from my personal experience) I prefer to give a sedative tranquilizer prior to the euthanasia drug, which is given in the vein.
+This is written from the author's personal experience) We prefer to give a sedative tranquilizer prior to the euthanasia drug, which is given in the vein.
 The tranquilizer is either given as a tablet by mouth or a painless injection under the skin, like a vaccination.
 The animal is then restful and the owner may elect to spend some quiet time saying goodbye.
-Each case is different -- if the animal already has an IV catheter or medical conditions dictate otherwise, I do not sedate.
+Each case is different -- if the animal already has an IV catheter or medical conditions dictate otherwise, we do not sedate.

 The euthanasia drug itself is an overdose of a barbiturate that stops the heart and breathing muscles.
 This is administered through an IV catheter or with a needle and syringe.